10 Best Herbal Decoctions For Itchy Eyes

 equisetum arvense decoction

-Equisetum arvense, commonly known as field horsetail, has been traditionally used in herbal medicine for its astringent and anti-inflammatory properties.
+Equisetum arvense, commonly known as field horsetail, has been traditionally used in herbal medicine for its potential benefits in treating itchy eyes.

 salvia officinalis decoction